Next.js Server Actions vs API Routes: When to Use Each

 .insert({ user_id: userId, amount })

-return NextResponse.json(result.data)
+return NextResponse.json(transaction)

 } catch (error) {